 - Master of Science in Occupational Therapy.

-- Specializes in concussion, shoulder, elbow, wrist and hand.
+- Specialist in concussion, shoulder, elbow, wrist and hand.

 - 15-plus years of experience.